Kotlin/kotlinx.coroutines/docs/cancellation-and-timeouts.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-01.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-cancel-01.kt).

 It produces the following output: